wp-plugins/yourchannel/readme.txt

 == Description ==
 You don't need more storage or bandwidth, and your visitors hate leaving the webpage they've already loaded, so why don't you show your videos and playlists in your own website.

-Tell this plugin your YouTube username and it'll setup your channel in your own property.
+Tell this plugin your YouTube username or channel ID and it'll setup your channel in your own property.

 **What it displays :**